Jackie Bradley Jr.: Minor leagues

 The Boston Red Sox selected Bradley in the supplemental first round, with the 40th overall selection, of the 2011 Major League Baseball draft.
-Bradley made his professional debut on August 23, 2011 with the Class-A Short Season Lowell Spinners, hitting .250 in 10 games split between the Spinners and Single-A Greenville Drive.
+Bradley made his professional debut on August 23, 2011 with the Low-A Lowell Spinners, hitting .250 in 10 games split between the Spinners and Single-A Greenville Drive.
 Bradley was named Minor League Defensive Player of the Year by the Red Sox organization for the 2012 season.
-He hit .315 with 55 extra-base hits, 87 walks, and 63 RBIs in 128 games.
+He hit .315 with 55 extra-base hits, 87 walks, and 63 RBI in 128 games.